Save time and money with Loans Canada

 Bad Credit Mortgages

-If your credit score is below the 600 range, it means that you have bad credit in the eyes of most lenders.
+If your credit score is below the 600 range, it means that you have bad credit in the eyes of most lenders in Surrey and Canada, in general.
 While you can still qualify for small loans and other high-interest products, a mortgage from a prime lender will typically be out of reach.

-That said, there are still plenty of alternative sources, such as private and bad credit lenders that may be willing to approve you.
+That said, there are still plenty of alternative sources in Surrey, such as private and bad credit lenders that may be willing to approve you.
 Be careful, because these kinds of lenders may charge more interest and offer less adjustable payment plans.

 Nonetheless, if you’re able to survive one or two mortgage terms and make responsible payments during that time, your credit score should rise gradually.
 Once your next term rolls around and your credit has improved, you can re-apply with a lender that offers better mortgage conditions.